Project Meratas

 ❌ No reason to return

 Information Architecture & Platform Design: The existing Earthwin website buried strong ideas under cluttered navigation and repetitive pages.
-Crucially, the client's required features (gamification, token system, crypto tracking) needed to be designed and integrated - they did not yet exist on the platform
+The platform had no post-donation experience, no impact tracking, and no engagement loop these needed to be designed from scratch.

 The Problem: Heuristic & Structural Flaws